saketkc/saketkc.github.io.archived/source/about/index.markdown

 sharing: true
 footer: true
 ---
-I am a second year PhD student studying Computational Biology and Bioinformatics at [University of Southern California](http://www.usc.edu).
+I am a third year PhD student studying Computational Biology and Bioinformatics at [University of Southern California](http://www.usc.edu).
+I am trying to decode gene regulation.
+Of course, [in the light of evolution](https://en.wikipedia.org/wiki/Nothing_in_Biology_Makes_Sense_Except_in_the_Light_of_Evolution)

 I am more active on my Math Blog, [Piddling-Pertinent](http://saket-choudhary.me/pertinent-blog)